Why use Indigoextra?

 Image sharing websites allow you to share a unique image with a short description and a link to your website.
 It’s a great, easy way to generate extra traffic.

 We find funny or inspiring quotes from well-known authors, scientists, actors and other famous personalities that are relevant to your company.
 We combine these with an image of the person in question or another entertaining image, alongside a short description of your company and a link to your website.
-This is the kind of content that people love to share on social media and will generate tons of traffic with hardly any effort.
+This is the kind of content that people love to share on social media.
+It generates tons of traffic with hardly any effort.

 Infographics combine graphic design and images with informative and entertaining written content.
-It’s a perfect way to attract the attention of people who may be interested in your products, but will be put off by a heavy-handed sales pitch.
+It’s a perfect way to attract the attention of people who may be interested in your products, but who may also be put off by heavy-handed sales pitches.
 Our team of talented designers work alongside our writers to create tailor-made infographics that offer useful and entertaining information related to the products and services you provide.

 Europe SEO Case Study

-So how does all of this work in practice?
-For one of our clients from 2017 to date (currently 2019), we helped market a French website for a company selling personalised products.
+So how does all of this work?
+For one of our clients from 2017 to date (currently April 2021), we helped market a French website for a company selling personalised products.
 At the start of the SEO campaign, it was a brand-new site with zero traffic.
-Over the last 2 years, we have steadily increased its traffic, so that by June 2019 it was receiving over 16,000 visits a month from searches on google.fr, in addition to plenty of referral traffic from our articles, infographics, adverts and social media presence.
+Over the last four years, we steadily increased its traffic, so that by April 2021 it was receiving over 21,000 visits a month from searches on google.fr.
+In addition to that, they receive plenty of referral traffic from our articles, infographics, adverts, and social media campaign.

 Read more about our work in our other multilingual SEO case studies for Europe.